typesafegithub/github-workflows-kt/docs/user-guide/using-actions.md

 ## User-defined actions

-If your action is not bundled with the library, you are in a hurry and contributing to the library now is not an option, you have two ways go go.
+If your action is not bundled with the library, you are in a hurry and contributing to the library now is not an option, you have two ways to proceed.

 ### Typed wrapper